redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

                 gpgcheck: 0
               ...

-      .. note:: This expicitly supports some of the options found in yum_repository module (name, file, description, baseurl, enabled and gpgcheck).
+      .. note:: This explicitly supports some of the options found in yum_repository module (name, file, description, baseurl, enabled and gpgcheck).
         For more information about this module, visit `Ansible yum_repository documentation <https://docs.ansible.com/ansible/yum_repository_module.html>`_.